 - Master SEO & Copy Writing

 There is a natural synergy between freelance writing and launching a digital publisher.
 The experience you get as a writer will help teach you how to create content efficiently.
 Furthermore, you can use the writing assignments to jump-start your research on a topic, accelerating the writing process for your own website.
-You should be able to earn two or three times more per hour invested writing for your own website, if you’re willing to wait a while for the content to rank up on Google.
+You can earn two or three times more per hour invested writing for your own website, if you’re willing to wait a while for the content to rank up on Google.

 Step 1: Improve Speed and Quality